htmsk138/sheeteria/src/about.md

 ## Support Sheeteria

-Sheeteria accepts donations at <a href="https://www.buymeacoffee.com/sheeteria" target="_blank" rel="noreferrer" data-label="buymeacoffee-about">Buy Me a Coffee page</a>.
-It doesn't require you to register to donate, your $1 really helps and encourages it to keep going.
-Thank you very much!
+Sheeteria doesn't monetise through YouTube ads.
+Sheet music sales and kind donations are supporting its operation.

+You can make a donation via <a href="https://www.buymeacoffee.com/sheeteria" target="_blank" rel="noreferrer" data-label="buymeacoffee-about">Buy Me a Coffee</a>.

+Even a $1 tip is really encouraging - thank you very much!